ignite-analytics/website/content/ty/procurement-measures.en.md

 +++
 color = "academy"
-description = "You can download the template via the link below" gotourl = "bit.ly/procurementmeasures" header = "THANK YOU!" hidden = true lang = "en" title = "Procurement measures"
+description = "You will shortly receive an email with the requested template attached" gotourl = "" header = "THANK YOU!" hidden = true lang = "en" subdescription = "Be sure to check if the email has ended up in your junk mail" title = "Procurement measures" type = ""

 +++